Google Chrome: User interface

 One of Chrome's differentiating features is the New Tab Page, which can replace the browser home page and is displayed when a new tab is created.
 Originally, this showed thumbnails of the nine most visited websites, along with frequent searches, recent bookmarks, and recently closed tabs; similar to Internet Explorer and Firefox with Google Toolbar, or Opera's Speed Dial.
 In Google Chrome 2.0, the New Tab Page was updated to allow users to hide thumbnails they did not want to appear.

 Starting in version 3.0, the New Tab Page was revamped to display thumbnails of the eight most visited websites.
 The thumbnails could be rearranged, pinned, and removed.
 Alternatively, a list of text links could be displayed instead of thumbnails.
 It also features a "Recently closed" bar that shows recently closed tabs and a "tips" section that displays hints and tricks for using the browser.
 Starting with Google Chrome 3.0, users can install themes to alter the appearance of the browser.
 Many free third-party themes are provided in an online gallery, accessible through a "Get themes" button in Chrome's options.

 Chrome includes a bookmarks submenu that lists the user's bookmarks, provides easy access to Chrome's Bookmark Manager, and allows the user to toggle a bookmarks bar on or off.

 On January 2, 2019, Google introduced Native Dark Theme for Chrome on Windows 10.

+In 2023, it was announced that Chrome would be completely revamped, using Google's Material You design language, the revamp would include more rounded corners, Chrome colors being swapped out for a similar dynamic color system introduced in Android 12, a revamped address bar, new icons and tabs, and a more simplified 3 dot menu.